Texas guard engineer mission making history

-Task Force Chaos Commander Col. Charles Schoening (far left) and Senior Advisor Command Sgt.
-Maj.
-Anthony Simms (far right) pose with Soldiers from the 310th Multi Role Bridge Company during their battlefield rotation in Iraq.
-Task Force Chaos is responsible for mission command and control of more than 1,600 Active Duty, National Guard and Army Reserve engineer forces across the U.S. Central Command area of responsibility while deployed.
-(U.S. Army National Guard photo by Capt.
-Maria Mengrone/Released)
+CAMP BUERHING, Kuwait – Approximately 135 Soldiers of the 176th Engineer Brigade, Texas Army National Guard continue to provide command and control of more than 1,600 Active Duty, National Guard and Army Reserve engineer forces across the U.S. Central Command area of responsibility while deployed.

+“This is a historic mission for the engineer brigade.
+This is the first time an engineer brigade headquarters has had this type of mission in a contingency environment,” said 176th Engineer Brigade Commander, Col. Charles Schoening, a resident of Georgetown, Texas.

+Since arriving in theater, the brigade tackled many challenges in order to develop operational capability.

 |Date Taken: